 Both the reel housing and the internal gears rigidity reduce warp and make for one of the smoothest operating reels ever, even when put under a lot of pressure.

-For saltwater spinning what really sets the Stradic apart from other reels is how well the drag housing has been sealed.
+For inshore fishing what really sets the Stradic apart from other reels is how well the drag housing has been sealed.

-When Shimano originally released the Stradic they filmed working smoothly after being submerged in saltwater for over a minute caused a lot of talk in the fishing world at the time.
+When Shimano originally released the Stradic they filmed working smoothly after being submerged in sea water for over a minute caused a lot of talk in the fishing world at the time.